Iraq–Sweden relations

 Iraq–Sweden relations are foreign relations between Iraq and Sweden.
-Iraq has an embassy in Stockholm, and a new Swedish embassy opened in Baghdad in 2009.
+Iraq maintains an embassy in Stockholm, while Sweden reopened its embassy in Baghdad in 2009.
+In July 2023, Iraq severed all diplomatic relations with Sweden after the 2023 Quran burnings in Sweden.

 Sweden is one of the largest donors to the protection force for UN personnel in Iraq, that was established in 2004.
+There are around 200,000 Iraqis living in Sweden, making them the second largest minority group living there.

 History

+Early relations

 In 1903, Sweden began diplomatic relations with the then Ottoman Empire and a Swedish consulate was established.

 In November 1934, the Crown Prince Gustaf Adolf and Crown Princess Margaret, Princess Ingrid and Prince Bertil visited Iraq.
 On 1 November they arrived in Baghdad.
 King Ghazi of Iraq met at his country house Kasr-el-Zuhoor, from where he accompanied his guests to Bilatt Castle, where they were invited to take up residence.
 At all the official events that followed, except for King Ghazi, his uncle and father-in-law, King Ali of Hejaz, the President of the Council and members of the Cabinet, the President of the Senate and others.
 On 6 November, the royals left by train for Khanaqin for further transport to Tehran.
 On 25 November the return trip to Baghdad began over the snowy passes along the Kum-Sultanabad-Kermanshah road.
 After a week-long unofficial stay in Baghdad with visits to modern factories and excursions to Ur and Babylon, the Crown Prince and Princess Ingrid left for Damascus on 5 December.

-Sweden has had diplomatic relations with Iraq since 1960.
+Embassy opening

+In February 1960, Sweden opened an embassy office in Baghdad.
+The embassy office became an independent embassy in 1964 when Sweden's first resident ambassador to Baghdad was appointed.